stfc/PSyclone/doc/developer_guide/transformations.rst

 for performing this translation the first time it is called.
 It also stores the resulting AST in `Kern._fp2_ast` for return by future calls.

-See `psyclone.transformations.ACCRoutineTrans` for an example of directly manipulating the fparser2 AST.

 Alternatively, one can call the `psyclone.psyGen.CodedKern.get_kernel_schedule()` to generate the PSyIR representation of the kernel code.